JaysonJob/istanbul-mall-transactions-analysis/README.md

 | **Categories** | Clothing, Technology, Shoes, Food & Beverage + more |

 ## Workflow
-1. **Clean the base data** — *"Is the raw data usable as-is?"* Standardised text fields (gender, category, payment method), fixed date formats, replaced blank/null IDs with `'unknown'`, and checked for duplicate invoices.
+1. **Clean the base data** —  Standardised text fields (gender, category, payment method), fixed date formats, replaced blank/null IDs with `'unknown'`, and checked for duplicate invoices.
 2. **Index & build views** — *"How do we make repeated business questions fast to answer?"* Added indexes on mall, category, customer, and date, then created reusable views (sales fact, customer summary, mall performance, payment analysis, gender analysis, KPIs) so Power BI queries stay fast.
 3. **Connect to Power BI & model** — *"How do the cleaned tables become a report?"* Connected PostgreSQL to Power BI and built a star schema (fact + dimension tables).
 4. **Design the dashboards** — *"What should decision-makers see at a glance?"* Built KPI cards, bar charts, pie charts, and trend lines for sales, customers, products, malls, and payment methods.
 5. **Summarise findings** — *"So what?"* Wrote an executive summary and recommendations page translating the numbers into action.
+## Key Findings

+### 1. Customer Demographics
+- Male customers generate 59.72% of revenue ($150.21M) vs 40.28% for females ($101.3M) - the gap
+suggests males are buying higher-value items, likely Technology
+- The 55+ age group spends the most ($71.77M), nearly double the 18–24 group ($33.45M) - this
+network skews older and premium
+- The 18–24 segment is significantly underleveraged at the lowest spend across all age groups

+### 2. Payment Behaviour
+- 79.72% of transactions are cashless (credit card 44.6%, debit card 35.12%) - cash is largely
+irrelevant in this market

+### 3. Product & Mall Performance
+- Technology alone generates $100M, nearly 40% of total revenue - one category is carrying the network, which is a concentration risk
+- Viaport Outlet leads in units sold (45K) but high volume doesn't equal high revenue - likely driven by lower price-point products
+- Total revenue is $251.51M across 99K customers, averaging $2,540 per customer

+## Recommendations

+- The 55+ group is already your top spender - focus on premium product availability, not loyalty programs
+- Reduce Technology dependence by cross-promoting Clothing and Shoes to existing high-value Technology buyers
+- Investigate the female revenue gap before acting - understand whether it's fewer customers or lower spend per visit, as each requires a different fix
+- With 80% cashless adoption already achieved, focus on reducing card transaction fees rather than further cashless incentives
+- Investigate Viaport Outlet's revenue per customer - high footfall with low average spend suggests a product mix problem
 ## Business Questions & Queries
 Each query below started as a hypothetical business question.
 The SQL answers it with real data — the same question/answer pairs are also included as comments directly above each query in `customer_shopping_data.sql`.